 Cables installed on Thorens turntables in the 70s were not high-quality.
 But authoritative experts advise original cables in good state should be left in their place.
-Thorens designed them carefully balanced for use with his turntables so if they work you don’t need to replace them.
+Thorens designed them carefully balanced for use with their turntables so if they work you don’t need to replace them.
 A good idea is replacing the old RCA connectors with modern gold-plated ones.
 I have usually replaced the signal cables of my Thorens and the following may be helpful to those who should or want to do so.

 One of the first thing I did on my first Thorens, a TD-165, was getting rid of phono cables and mains lead.
 For replacing the latter I could be satisfied with a general purpose modern mains cable with standard plug.
 Then, following the advice of an electrical technician friend, I bought some gold-plated RCA connectors to use with a good microphone coaxial cable; coaxial cables typically offer low capacitance and good shielding for phono applications.